seejohnrun/seejohnrun.github.io/_posts/2012-02-12-io-futures.markdown

 <ul>
 	<li><a href="http://moonbase.rydia.net/software/lazy.rb/">lazy.rb</a> in Ruby</li>
 	<li><a href="http://docs.python.org/dev/library/concurrent.futures.html">Future</a> in Python</li>
-	<li>Google  Javascript Futures  as there s an entire discussion to be had about the best way to implement these.</li>
+	<li>Google  Javascript Futures  as there's an entire discussion to be had about the best way to implement these.</li>
 </ul>